CORPORATE GOVERNANCE - CODE OF BUSINESS CONDUCT AND ETHICS

 1.4 Reporting Violations

-InTouch is intended to report all types of unethical or illegal activity, including but not limited to, violations of accounting, auditing or securities laws, any form of harassment or discrimination and any misconduct by employees or guests.
+These reporting channels are intended to be used to report all types of unethical or illegal activity, including but not limited to, violations of accounting, auditing or securities laws, any form of harassment or discrimination and any misconduct by employees or guests.

 2. RESPONSIBILITY TO OUR ORGANIZATION